Skalonzy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 18 - Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 Task 19 - Replace all characters A and c from input to Z and e respectively TAsk 20 - Write a script that reverse its input
+Task 21 - Write a script that reverse its input.